-Trevor hopes to reveal the carefully measured drink at this year’s Science of Cocktails hosted at Science World.
-But the variables to his success include getting the right equipment, fine-tuning the perfect ratio of ingredients and finding the time to experiment.
+Trevor revealed this carefully measured drink in 2019 at Science of Cocktails hosted at Science World.
+And the variables to his success include getting the right equipment, fine-tuning the perfect ratio of ingredients and finding the time to experiment.

-“It’s a lot of Googling,” he says of all the research he does for this event which features over 70 bartenders, 100% of whom are volunteers, including Trevor.
+“It’s a lot of Googling,” he says of all the research he does for this annual event which featured over 70 bartenders, 100% of whom are volunteers, including Trevor.

 Inspired by the industry